The LoDico Family

 A simple plaque is located at this intersection.
 Inscribed on it are the names of Guido, Wilfred, and John Liberatore.

-North of the lights is the North End.
+lights is the North

-I want to thank Roger C. Thayer for his contributions to these three pages on Mansfield's past.
+I want to thank Roger C. Thayer for his contributions

-I was surprised to learn he was not only the next door neighbor to my LoDico family in the early 1900s,
+When I first contacted Roger, I had hoped for a few recollections from this 88 year old Mansfield native.
+I was surprised to learn he was not only the next door neighbor to my LoDico family in the early 1900s, but my father's childhood friend from age 6 through age 16.
+Without Roger's extensive contributions, these pages would not be possible. |

-This web page is dedicated to all the Mansfield Veterans of the Second World War.
+This web page is dedicated to all the Mansfield Veterans of the

-The freedoms we so dearly cherish are not a result of Poets, Priests, Politicians or the Press.
+The freedoms we so dearly cherish are not a result of Poets,

 Our freedoms were given to us by the American Soldier.